carlosrberto/reduxed/README.md

 # Reduxed

-Reduxed is a [Redux](https://redux.js.org) helper library for creating type constants, actions and reducers and more without all Redux boilerplate.
+Reduxed is a [Redux](https://redux.js.org) helper library for creating type constants, actions, reducers and more without all Redux boilerplate.

 ## Why?